dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 The order of middleware is important.
 In the preceding example, an `InvalidOperationException` exception occurs when `UseSession` is invoked after `UseMvc`.
 For more information, see [Middleware Ordering](xref:fundamentals/middleware/index#order).

-[HttpContext.Session](/dotnet/api/microsoft.aspnetcore.http.httpcontext.session) is available after session state is configured.
+<xref:Microsoft.AspNetCore.Http.HttpContext.Session?displayProperty=nameWithType> is available after session state is configured.

 `HttpContext.Session` can't be accessed before `UseSession` has been called.